How Our Hydroponics Program Works

 Currently, the larger Green Our Planet commercial-style hydroponics system can grow over 100 heads of lettuce (or 200 herbs) in a space approximately 4' high, 4' long, and 3' feet wide.

 A variety of vegetables can be grown hydroponically in these systems including lettuce, chard, tomatoes, peppers, cucumbers, strawberries and many more.
-Overall, the systems provide a natural laboratory for students to learn STEAM (Science, Technology, Engineering, Arts and Math) in a hands-on, experiential manner.
+Overall, the systems provide a natural laboratory for students to learn STEM (Science, Technology, Engineering and Math) in a hands-on, experiential manner.

-What schools will receive with the Green Our Planet Hydroponic Program
+What schools will receive with the Green Our Planet Hydroponic STEM Program

 Each school is provided with the materials to build (with students) six different hydroponics units and all of the materials needed to run them.
 This includes germination trays, LED lights, nutrient fertilizers, pH and TDS (total dissolved solids) measurement meters, etc.